Computing square-free polarized abelian varieties over finite fields: Examples

 \begin{example} Consider the polynomial $h=x^4 + 2x^3 - 7x^2 + 22x + 121$.
 By \cite[Theorem 1.3]{Howe95} we know that the corresponding isogeny class of simple abelian surfaces over $\F_{11}$ does not contain a principally polarized variety.
-We now list the isomorphism classes and for each class the smallest degree $N$ for which there is at least one polarization of degree $N$, then all non-isomorphic polarizations of degree $N$ and the automorphisms of the polarized abelian variety.
-In the following table we denote by $R$ the order $\Z[\alpha,11/\alpha]$ whose only proper over-order is the maximal order $\cO_K$. { } \end{example}
+Put $K=\Q[x]/h=\Q(\alpha)$.
+Let $R$ be the order $\Z[\alpha,11/\alpha]$.
+The only proper over-order of $R$ is the maximal order $\cO_K$.
+Since both orders are Gorenstein, the isomorphism classes of the abelian varieties in the isogeny class determined by $h$ functorially correspond to

+Moreover we have $\Pic(R)\simeq \Z/2\Z\times \Z/2\Z$ and $\Pic(\cO_K)\simeq \Z/2\Z$, so in particular we have $6$ isomorphism classes of abelian varieties.
+Two of the $4$ isomorphism classes with endomorphism ring $R$ have $2$ non-isomorphic polarizations of degree $4$ while the other $2$ have $2$ non-isomorphic polarizations of degree $25$.
+One of the isomorphism classes with endomorphism ring $\cO_K$ has $2$ non-isomorphic polarizations of degree $4$ while the other has $2$ non-isomorphic polarizations of degree $25$.
+The degrees mentioned above are minimal, in the sense that the isomorphism class does not admit a polarization of smaller degree.
+All the above polarized varieties have automorphism groups of order $2$. \end{example}